Anjouan Gaming Licence Cost in 2026: The Full Breakdown, Line by Line

 This section is where operators most commonly underestimate their total budget.

-RNG and game certification: if you are using proprietary games or games that are not already certified to a recognised standard, you will need certification from a test laboratory such as GLI, iTechLabs, or BMM.
-Costs range from USD 5,000 to USD 20,000 or more depending on the number of games and their complexity.
-If you are using a white-label platform like SoftSwiss where the games already carry provider-level certification, you do not need operator-level certification, but you will need to obtain a copy of the provider's certificate for your files.
+RNG and game certification.
+If you are using proprietary games, or games that are not already certified to a recognised standard, you need certification from a test laboratory such as GLI, iTechLabs, or BMM.
+Costs run from USD 5,000 to USD 20,000 or more depending on the number of games and their complexity.
+If you are using a white-label platform like SoftSwiss where the games already carry provider-level certification, you do not need operator-level certification, but you do need a copy of the provider's certificate for your files.

-Payment processing setup: crypto is considerably cheaper to set up than traditional fiat processing.
-The difference in setup cost and ongoing fees is material for an early-stage operator.
-Budget this separately based on your specific payment stack.
+Payment processing setup.
+Crypto is materially cheaper to set up than fiat processing.
+The difference in setup cost and ongoing fees is significant for an early-stage operator.
+Budget separately based on your specific payment stack.
+Anjouan is well suited to crypto-first operations.

-Legal advice: contract review, legal opinions on specific questions, or formal legal advice on any aspect of the structure is a solicitor cost.
-It is not included in compliance consultancy and should be budgeted for separately if you need it.
+Legal advice.
+Contract review, formal legal opinions, or solicitor advice on any specific question is a separate cost.
+It is not included in compliance consultancy and should be budgeted for if you need it.

 Year 2 and Ongoing: What Renewal Actually Costs

 The renewal process itself takes five to ten business days from a complete submission.
 Start three to four weeks before your licence expiry date.
 Do not leave it later than that.
-Regulators do not grant informal extensions, and operating on an expired licence is not a position you want to be in.
+ALSI does not grant informal extensions, and operating on an expired licence is not a position you want to be in.

 How the Anjouan Cost Compares